brendonosorio/Osorio_et_al_2023_parasite/README.md

 **IMPORTANT**

-Packages were managed using the [renv](https://rstudio.github.io/renv/index.html) project environment developed by Rstudio, and versions can be found in the `renv.lock` file.
-To ensure that your packages are consistent with those that I used to run this code in your `R` terminal:
+Packages were managed using [renv](https://rstudio.github.io/renv/index.html) environments developed by Rstudio.
+`renv` environments will install the specific `R` version and package versions that I used for this analysis into an isolated environment.
+Because `renv` environments are containerised, they should not conflict with packages in your local `R` library.
+Packages (and their versions) used for this analysis can be found in the `renv.lock` file.

 ```
 # If renv is not installed, install the renv package from CRAN